gravitational/careers/challenges/sre/challenge.md

 # Requirements

-In this challenge you'll extend a Go server by adding additional APIs that interact with a Kubernetes environment.
+In this challenge you will create a Go server that interacts with a Kubernetes cluster.
 You'll also add automation to build the server, create a container image, run the server, and execute tests.

 The requirements vary depending on the level you are applying to.
 This